 How did you get started on this journey?

-While going through CDU’s International Office webpage, I read about the wonderful opportunities that CDU has in Global Mobility.
-I sent an enquiry, not expecting much as I was entering my final year of study.
-Luckily, CDU’s International Office team was willing to jump through all manner of hoops to make my dreams a reality.
-By July, I was on a plane to Germany.
+While browsing CDU's website, I read about the wonderful opportunities that CDU offers to study abroad.
+I sent an enquiry, but didn't expect much as I was entering my final year of study.
+Luckily, the CDU team was willing to jump through all manner of hoops to make my dreams a reality.
+Before I knew it, I was on a plane to Germany.

 Marburg is a university town located about an hour south of Frankfurt.
 Something I heard repeated over and over again by almost all the locals was: “Marburg doesn’t have a university, Marburg is a university".